awsdocs/amazon-redshift-developer-guide/doc_source/query-super.md

 SELECT c_orders[0].o_orderkey FROM customer_orders_lineitem;
 ```

-Amazon Redshift also uses table alias as a prefix to the notation\.
+Amazon Redshift also uses a table alias as a prefix to the notation\.
 The following example is the same query as the previous example\.

 ```
 SELECT cust.c_orders[0].o_orderkey FROM customer_orders_lineitem AS cust;
 ```

 You can use the dot and bracket notations in all types of queries, such as filtering, join, and aggregation\.
-You can use them in a query in which there are normally column references\.
+You can use these notations in a query in which there are normally column references\.
 The following example uses a SELECT statement that filters results\.

 ```
 SELECT count(*) FROM customer_orders_lineitem WHERE c_orders[0]. o_orderkey IS NOT NULL;
 ```

-The following example uses the bracket and dot navigation in both GROUP BY and ORDER BY clauses:
+The following example uses the bracket and dot navigation in both GROUP BY and ORDER BY clauses\.

 ```
 SELECT c_orders[0].o_orderdate,